5.5 CLI Factory

 Fetch compiled module

 This code snippet performs the task of retrieving a compiled module by providing its specifier.
-It employs the file fetcher to gather the compiled source corresponding to the specifier.
-We will delve deeper into the intricacies of this process when we discuss module loading in subsequent sections.
+It uses the file fetcher to gather the compiled source corresponding to the specifier.
+We will look deeper into the details of this process when we discuss module loading in subsequent sections.

 Last updated